sparkflows/sparkflows-docs/docs/authentication/sso/super-user-db-login.rst

    :width: 60%

 Fill the username and password.
-Click on SignIn.
+Click on Sign In button.
 On success of authentication, it will redirect user to home page of the application.